GoogleCloudPlatform/snapshot-debugger/snapshot_dbg_cli/COMMAND_REFERENCE.md

 [--no-all-users]`

 Used to display the debug logpoints for a debug target (debuggee).
 By default all active logpoints are returned.
-To obtain older, expired logoints, specify the --include-inactive option.
+To obtain older, expired logpoints, specify the --include-inactive option.

 ### Optional arguments